 What is an electronic address?

-An electronic address is defined in CASL as being: an email account, a telephone account, an instant messaging account, and any other similar account.
+An electronic address is defined in CASL as being: an email account, a telephone account, an instant messaging account, and any other similar accounts.

 Websites, blogs and micro-blogging would typically not be considered to be electronic addresses.

-Also, the examples provided in these information bulletins are not exhaustive.
-They are simply examples of recommended or best practices that, in the view of the CRTC, clearly meet the requirements in CASL.
+Also, the examples provided in these information bulletins are recommended or best practices that, in the CRTC’s view, clearly meet the requirements in CASL.
 Other practices may satisfy legal requirements imposed by CASL.
 However, their adequacy will be evaluated on a case-by-case basis in light of the specific circumstances of a given situation.